devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Introduction

-Flutter [(Flutter Dev Team 2018h)](https://flutter.dev/) is a framework for cross-platform native development.
+Flutter [\[1\]](https://flutter.dev/) is a framework for cross-platform native development.
 But what exactly does that mean?
 It means that it promises Native App performance while still compiling apps for multiple platforms from a single codebase.
 The best way to understand how Flutter achieves this is to compare it to other mobile development approaches.

 ### Full Native Approach

 ![Native app rendering](https://github.com/Fasust/flutter-guide/wiki//images/native-rendering.png)

-*Figure 1: Native app rendering [(Leler 2017)](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*
+*Figure 1: Native app rendering [\[13\]](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*

 The classic way to build a mobile app would be to write native code for each platform you want to support.
-I.E. One for IOS [(Apple 2010)](https://developer.apple.com/ios/), one for Android [(Google LLC 2008)](https://developer.android.com/) and so on.
+I.E. One for IOS [\[14\]](https://developer.apple.com/ios/), one for Android [\[15\]](https://developer.android.com/) and so on.
 In this approach, your app will be written in a platform-specific language and render through platform-specific Widgets and a platform-specific engine.
-During the development, you have direct access to platform-specific services and sensors (Google LLC 2019a; Stoll 2018; Leler 2017).
+During the development, you have direct access to platform-specific services and sensors \[13\], \[16\], \[17\].
 But you will have to build the same app multiple times, which effectively doubles your workload.

 ### Embedded WebApp Approach

 ![Embedded Web App rendering](https://github.com/Fasust/flutter-guide/wiki//images/webview-rendering.png)

-*Figure 2: Embedded WebApp rendering [(Leler 2017)](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*
+*Figure 2: Embedded WebApp rendering [\[13\]](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*

 Embedded WebApps where the first approach to cross-platform development.
-You would simply build your application with HTML, CSS, and JavaScript and then have it render through a native WebView(Google LLC 2019a; Leler 2017).
-The problem here is, that developers are limited to the web technology stack and that communication between the app and native services would always have to run through a *bridge* [(Stoll 2018)](https://medium.com/flutter-community/in-plain-english-so-what-the-heck-is-flutter-and-why-is-it-a-big-deal-7a6dc926b34a).
+You would simply build your application with HTML, CSS, and JavaScript and then have it render through a native WebView\[13\], \[16\].
+The problem here is, that developers are limited to the web technology stack and that communication between the app and native services would always have to run through a *bridge* [\[17\]](https://medium.com/flutter-community/in-plain-english-so-what-the-heck-is-flutter-and-why-is-it-a-big-deal-7a6dc926b34a).

 #### Bridges

 Bridges connect components with one another.
-These components can be built in the same or different programming languages [(Adinugroho, Reina, and Gautama 2015)](http://www.sciencedirect.com/science/article/pii/S1877050915020979).
+These components can be built in the same or different programming languages [\[18\]](http://www.sciencedirect.com/science/article/pii/S1877050915020979).

 ### Reactive View Approach

 ![Reactive app rendering](https://github.com/Fasust/flutter-guide/wiki//images/reactive-rendering.png)

-*Figure 3: Reactive app rendering [(Leler 2017)](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*
+*Figure 3: Reactive app rendering [\[13\]](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*

-Apps build with reactive frameworks (like React Native [(Facebook 2015)](https://facebook.github.io/react-native/)) are mostly written in a platform-independent language like JavaScript [(ECMA 1997)](https://www.ecma-international.org/publications/standards/Ecma-262.htm).
+Apps build with reactive frameworks (like React Native [\[19\]](https://facebook.github.io/react-native/)) are mostly written in a platform-independent language like JavaScript [\[6\]](https://www.ecma-international.org/publications/standards/Ecma-262.htm).
 The JavaScript code then sends information on how UI components should be displayed to the native environment.
 This communication always runs through a *bridge*.
 So we end up with native Widgets that are controller through JavaScript.
-The main problem here is that the communication through the *bridge* is a bottleneck which can lead to performance issues (Google LLC 2019a; Stoll 2018; Leler 2017; Kol 2017).
+The main problem here is that the communication through the *bridge* is a bottleneck which can lead to performance issues \[13\], \[16\], \[17\], \[20\].

 ### Flutter’s Approach

 ![Flutter app rendering](https://github.com/Fasust/flutter-guide/wiki//images/flutter-rendering.png)

-*Figure 4: Flutter app rendering [(Leler 2017)](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*
+*Figure 4: Flutter app rendering [\[13\]](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*

 Flutter’s approach is to move the entire rendering process into the app.
 The rendering runs through Flutter’s own engine and uses Flutter’s own Widgets.
 It only needs a canvas to display the rendered frames on and system events/input it can then forward to your app.
 The framework also provides a way to access services and sensors through platform-independent interfaces.
-This way the *bridging* between the app and the native environment is kept to a minimum which removes that bottleneck (Google LLC 2019a; Stoll 2018; Leler 2017).
+This way the *bridging* between the app and the native environment is kept to a minimum which removes that bottleneck \[13\], \[16\], \[17\].

-You might think that keeping an entire rendering engine inside your app would lead to huge APKs, but as of 2019, the compressed framework is only 4.3MB [(Flutter Dev Team 2019a)](https://flutter.dev/docs/resources/faq).
+You might think that keeping an entire rendering engine inside your app would lead to huge APKs, but as of 2019, the compressed framework is only 4.3MB [\[21\]](https://flutter.dev/docs/resources/faq).

 ![Flutter Framework Architecture](https://github.com/Fasust/flutter-guide/wiki//images/flutter-architecture.png)

-*Figure 5: Flutter Framework Architecture [(Leler 2017)](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*
+*Figure 5: Flutter Framework Architecture [\[13\]](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*

 | 🕐 | TLDR | Flutter uses its own engine instead of using the native one.
 The native environment only renders the finished frames. |
 | - | ---- | :-------------------------------------------------------------------------------------------------------------------- |